Realistic Noise Models

 3. Disorder in an analog simulation

-We evolve a short Ising chain and compare:
+We evolve a short Ising chain from a Néel product state and compare:

-• Disordered: strengths are drawn from the bell curve once at the start of each run.
+• Disordered: strengths are drawn from the log-normal once at the start of each run.

 1from mqt.yaqs import AnalogSimParams, Hamiltonian, Observable, Simulator, State